hpaluch-pil/ansible-playbooks/own-ca/README.md

 - generate encrypted private key for our CA in file `/etc/ssl/private/ansible-ca.key`
 - generate our CA Certificate in `/usr/local/share/ca-certificates/ansible-ca.crt`
 - to make this CA trusted you should run
-  - on Debian:  `update-ca-certificates -v`
+  - on Debian or Void Linux:  `update-ca-certificates -v`
   - on Fedora: `update-ca-trust`
 - on Debian it should report